FAQs

 Admission FAQs

-Students looking to pursue a graduate program (Certificate, M.Ed., or M.A.) with Off-Site and Online Programs (OSOP) MUST submit a completed application, along with supplementary admission materials, to the Office of Graduate Enrollment.
+Students looking to pursue a graduate program (Certificate, M.Ed., or M.A.) with Off-Site and Online Programs (OSOP) MUST submit a completed application, along with supplementary admission materials, to the Office of Graduate Enrollment and Management.

 Admission supplementary materials are uploaded into Slate, the admissions and enrollment management platform.
 The Slate Instructional Guide helps students access Slate.
 If you are having difficulty with Slate, please get in touch with the Office of Graduate Enrollment at graduate@tcnj.edu.

-The Office of Graduate Enrollment will email decisions.
+The Office of Graduate Enrollment and Management will email decisions.

-Graduate applications are submitted and processed by The Office of Graduate Enrollment .
+Graduate applications are submitted and processed by the Office of Graduate Enrollment and Management.
 When a graduate application is complete, it will be reviewed by an academic advisor.
-Upon a decision, The Office of Graduate Enrollment will send a decision letter electronically to students.
+Upon a decision, the Office of Graduate Enrollment and Management will send a decision letter to students electronically.

 Yes, students are eligible to take up to 9 credits (3 graduate courses) as Visiting Students.
-If students wish to continue and complete a graduate program (M.Ed./M.A. or Certificate) they MUST apply for admissions.
-New students (Visiting Students) who have never taken a TCNJ course before must complete a visitor application with Office of Graduate Enrollment .
+If students wish to continue and complete a graduate program (M.Ed./M.A. or Certificate), they MUST apply for admission.
+New students (Visiting Students) who have never taken a TCNJ course before must complete a visitor application with the Office of Graduate Enrollment and Management.

 Visit the Off-Site and Online Programs website, click “courses by term” and the term (i.e., fall, winter, spring, summer) to view the course selection and how to register in PAWS.
-Students can only register if they have submitted a visitor’s application (non-matriculation) or submitted a completed graduate application (matriculation).
+Students can register only if they have submitted a visitor’s application (non-matriculation) or a completed graduate application (matriculation).

 Off-Site and Online Programs – osgp@tcnj.edu (Elementary/Secondary Education)